-The Company currently has management services agreements with two Company officers that contain the provision of termination and change of control benefits.
-The agreements provide that in the event that their services are terminated by the Company, other than for cause, or there is a change in control of the Company then each officer shall be entitled to a lump sum payment amount equal to two (2) years of base remuneration plus one (1) month of current compensation for each year of service, beginning November 1, 2017.
-The Company has a similar agreement with a consultant.
-As a triggering event has not taken place, the contingent payments of \$769,504 have not been reflected in these consolidated financial statements.
+The Company currently has management services agreements with one Company officer that contain the provision of termination and change of control benefits.
+The agreement provides that in the event that these services are terminated by the Company, other than for cause, or there is a change in control of the Company the officer shall be entitled to a lump sum payment amount equal to one (1) years of base remuneration.
+The Company has an agreement with a consultant.
+The agreement provides that in the event that these services are terminated by the Company, other than for cause, or there is a change in control of the Company then the consultant shall be entitled to a lump sum payment amount equal to two (2) years of base remuneration plus one (1) month of current compensation for each year of service, beginning November 1, 2017.
+As a triggering event has not taken place, the contingent payments of \$339,441 have not been reflected in these consolidated financial statements.